 Step 3: Create or Add Tags to AWS Resources

-Before you can back up your highly available WordPress site via CPM, tag your AWS resources so that the backup policy will be associated with those resources.
+Before you can back up your highly available WordPress site via N2WS, tag your AWS resources so that the backup policy will be associated with those resources.
 This can be done using AWS tags.
 Here we will add tags to WordPress stack resources:

 - Add tag key as : “cpm backup”